m3verma/m3verma.github.io/Programming/CodeChef/MarchLunchtime_2022.md

 Hence we can conclude that in such cases whether the sum is going to be odd depends on whether N is even.

-3. All other cases - Ok, so for all other cases it is always possible to produce an odd number.
+C. All other cases - Ok, so for all other cases it is always possible to produce an odd number.
 Let’s say the number of odd numbers in the given array be X. Now let us try to prove how :

 - X is Odd : Now we know that these numbers are the only chances for us to get the odd sum in the array.
 Now if we place all these numbers consecutively then there will be (X−1) consecutive odd products.
 Since (X−1) is even hence we will end up getting the sum as even.

-Let us then do one thing place the (X-1)(X−1) odd numbers consecutively and the remaining odd number anywhere.
+Let us then do one thing place the (X-1) odd numbers consecutively and the remaining odd number anywhere.
 Now there will be (X-2) odd consecutive products in the given array which leads us to get the odd sum.

 Hence we can say that it is possible to get the odd sum when X is going to be odd.